♫ Listening to: One More For The Ocean by Slothrust ♫

-Add 12 ounces (340g) of spaghetti pasta to the boiling pot of water and cook it for 3 minutes less than what the directions advise.
+Add 12 ounces (340g) of spaghetti pasta to the boiling pot of water and cook it for 3 minutes less than what the package instructions advise.

-Pour the pasta and water into a colander to strain it, once it has boiled for 3 minutes less than the recommended time on the package.
+Pour the cooked pasta and pasta water into a colander to strain it, once it has boiled for 3 minutes less than the recommended time on the package.

-Return the cooked and strained pasta to the now empty pot.
+Return the strained cooked pasta to the now empty pot.

 Add the flax eggs and the cheese sauce to the pot with the pasta.